Computational-Psychiatry/SDS/README.md

 ```

 ## SDS_Assembler_as_executable
-- For creating CSV containing all details of JSON Fieldnames of all source files
+- Creating CSV containing all details of JSON Fieldnames of all source files

 #### sdsAssembler -s <path-to-source-directory-text-file> -o <path-to-CSV-file>
 #### Input: <path-to-directory-list-file>, a simple text file including source directories, each in a separate line